Mount Vernon, New York: History

-During the 1960s, Mount Vernon was a divided city on the brink of a "northern style" segregation.
-Many African Americans from the southern United States migrated north and settled in the city of Mount Vernon for better job opportunities and educational advancements.
-At the same time, many white Americans from the Bronx and Manhattan looked to Mount Vernon as a new "bedroom community" because of rising crime in New York City (a "white flight" factor contributed as well).
-As a result, Mount Vernon became divided by the New Haven Line (today part of Metro-North Railroad) into North Side and South Side.
-The population south of the tracks became predominantly African-American, while that north of the tracks was largely white.
+By the 1960s, Mount Vernon was a racially segregated city.
+Black Americans from the southern United States migrated north during the Great Migration and settled in Mount Vernon for better job opportunities and educational advancements.
+At the same time, many white Americans from the Bronx and Manhattan moved to Mount Vernon as a result of white flight and suburbanization.
+Mount Vernon was divided by the New Haven Line (today part of Metro-North Railroad) into North Side and South Side.
+The population south of the tracks became predominantly Black, while the population north of the tracks was largely white.

-At the height of this segregation in the 1970s, August Petrillo was mayor.
+At the height of the city's segregation in the 1970s, August Petrillo was mayor.
 When he died, Thomas E. Sharpe was elected mayor.
-Upon Sharpe's death in 1984, Carmella Iaboni took office as acting mayor until Ronald Blackwood was elected; Blackwood was the first Afro-Caribbean mayor of the city (as well as of any city in New York State).
-In 1996, Ernest D. Davis was elected the mayor of Mount Vernon; he served until 2007.
-Clinton I. Young, Jr. became the city's mayor on January 1, 2008.
-Four years later, on January 1, 2012, Ernest D. Davis became the 21st mayor of Mount Vernon.
+Upon Sharpe's death in 1984, Carmella Iaboni took office as acting mayor until Ronald Blackwood was elected in 1985; Blackwood was the first Afro-Caribbean mayor of the city (as well as of any city in New York State).
+Ernest D. Davis was mayor from 1996 to 2007.
+Clinton I. Young, Jr. became the city's mayor in 2008.
+In 2012, Ernest D. Davis became the 21st mayor of Mount Vernon.
 In 2013, Davis was investigated for failure to report rental income.
 In 2015, Richard Thomas defeated Davis in an upset victory in the September primary. in the November general election, Thomas received 71% of the votes to become the mayor of Mount Vernon.

-In the subsequent 2019 election, Shawyn Patterson-Howard unseated the incumbent Mayor Thomas in a hotly contested June primary to become the new Democratic nominee and went on to capture 81% of the vote to defeat André Wallace (who had since been named Acting Mayor and ran as a Republican) in the general election in November to become the first black woman mayor of Mount Vernon (and of any city in Westchester County).
+In the subsequent 2019 election, Shawyn Patterson-Howard unseated the incumbent Mayor Thomas in a hotly contested June primary to become the new Democratic nominee and went on to capture 81% of the vote to defeat André Wallace (who had since been named Acting Mayor and ran as a Republican) in the general election in November to become the first Black woman mayor of Mount Vernon (and of any city in Westchester County).